Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

-where $A,m_*,\beta$ are the parameters of the fit.
-Then $\alpha_{\rm S}(m)-1$ is computed by applying \autoref{eq:alpha} evaluating the derivative analytically, where $m_{\rm j}$ is the magnitude limit of the $\rm S_j$ sub-sample on the considered band.
+where $A,m_*,\beta$ are the free parameters of the fit.
+Then $\alpha_{\rm S}(m)-1$ is computed by applying \autoref{eq:alpha}, where $m_{\rm j}$ is the magnitude limit of the $\rm S_j$ sub-sample on the considered band.
 In \autoref{fig:alphai} the fit and the number count slope parameter for the I sample are shown.
-The use of this function here is only motivated because it is a good description of the points and is not intended to have any physical meaning.

-An individual goodness of fit test of the measured two-point angular cross-correlation function comparing with the one expected from theory is made for each band:
+A goodness of fit test of the measured two-point angular cross-correlation function respect to the theoretical predictions for each band is performed combining the five correlations functions within each band:

 where $\tilde\omega,\omega$ are the measured and theoretical cross-correlation functions respectively.
 Goodness of fit tests are also made testing the hypothesis of absence of magnification: